shoz-f/onnx_interp/README.md

 Onnx runtime interpreter for Elixir.
 It is a Deep Learning inference framework that can be used in the same way as my TflInterp.

+[**ATTENSION**: OnnxInterp v0.1.8 is last release!
+OnnxInterp will be integrated into NNInterp, so please use NNIterp instead.]

 ## Platform
 I have confirmed it works in the following OS environment.